executablebooks/sphinx-book-theme/docs/reference/demo.rst

 .. image:: ../images/cool.jpg
    :target: directives_

 An image directive can be aligned using the option ``:align: right`` or ``:align: left``.
-By default, images are aligned to the center.
+By default, images are aligned to the left.

 .. code-block:: rst

    .. image:: ../images/cool.jpg
-      :align: left
+      :align: center

 .. image:: ../images/cool.jpg
-   :align: left
+   :align: center

 .. raw:: html